Greenstone Caples Track

 If you are driving, then it’s 86 kilometers from Queenstown or 35 kilometers from Glenorchy.
 From Queenstown it’s about a two hours drive, from Glenorchy one hour.
 The majority of the road past Glenorchy is on a gravel road and past Kinloch there will be various rivers to ford.
 If you have a rental vehicle, make sure to check whether you are insured for river crossings, most likely you won’t be though.
 While I drove it on the way over to the Greenstone Road End the crossings were okay, however on the way back it got a bit more trickier as it had been raining and the fords got wider and deeper.
 In case of heavy rain, the fords may become impassable.

 If you don’t have your own vehicle, you can use the service of a track transport operation service such as Info & Track who have organized transport all around Queenstown.
-I have not personally used them so cannot recommend them from my own experience, however they are advertised on the Greenstone Caples Track brochure by DOC.
+I have used their services during my last hike and was able to leave the rest of my luggage with them at a small fee.

 In which direction should you hike the Greenstone & Caples Tracks?